katmolony/weather-top-v2/README.md

 A starter project for Weather Top V.2

 This is the starter project for the revise version of Weather Top Application.
-This version is coded using JavaScript and Handlebars
+This version is coded using JavaScript and Handlebars.

 This is an Express.js project, designed to work well with the Glitch development environment.
 It includes basic express setup, handlebars templating, routing, + lowdb database.